Skip to content

 1. Pick an interface.
 The dropdown shows every NIC on your machine.
 Use the toggle to hide interfaces with no IP.
 Hit the ↻ button to re-scan after plugging or unplugging cables.

 2. Pick the protocol.
-LLDP is the universal choice (Aruba, HP, Juniper, Extreme, Mikrotik, Cisco).
+LLDP is the universal choice (Aruba, HP, Juniper, Extreme, Cisco, and MikroTik when you’ve enabled it).
 CDP is Cisco-only.
+MNDP is the MikroTik-only fallback for RouterOS devices that ship with discovery-protocol = mndp and never speak LLDP.

 3. Click Start.
 Most switches send a discovery packet every 30–60 seconds, so it usually takes a few seconds for the first frame to arrive.